Breaking Free from Trauma and Addiction

 Before undertaking any type of counselling or therapy, it’s important to know what you want to accomplish during your treatment.
 The first step is always awareness and then working out what your triggers are and how you react when triggered in the present day.
 It is also important to know what your goal in therapy will be and to have a good trusting relationship with your clinician.

 The most crucial goals of trauma therapy are:

 - To help you face the reality of a past traumatic event

 - To work on reducing the symptoms of trauma

 - To try shifting focus onto the present

 - To overcome addictions caused by traumatic stress

 - To gain other skills associated with trauma

 You may have unique goals of your own based on the kinds of problems you’ve encountered since the trauma and the kind of life you want to move towards.
-The ultimate goal in trauma therapy is to return a sense of control, self-confidence to the patient.
+The ultimate goal of trauma therapy is to return a sense of control, and self-confidence to the patient.
 Trauma therapy can be incredibly rewarding and has helped millions of people reclaim their lives.

 Trauma Therapy in London